How to Compress PNG Without Losing Quality

 Verify quality at 100% zoom

 Open the compressed version alongside the original at 100% zoom.
 Check text edges, color gradients, and fine details for artifacts.
 If the difference is invisible, your compression level is appropriate.
 If you see banding in gradients or blurring around text, reduce the compression strength and try again.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 Recommended Tools